 Of course, not all data shares the same level of sensitivity.
 But whether your team deals in game-changing patents or last week's quarterly meeting notes, the end goal remains the same: none of that data should fall outside its agreed remit.
 Just because it's not ‘sensitive' data (i.e publicly identifiable) doesn't mean you shouldn't protect it.

 Complying with internal rules and standards for securing important information can be tricky in its own right.
 The kaleidoscopic nature of external regulations is another challenge entirely.
 Even if it's accidental, violating the likes of GDPR can result in stinging fines and stained reputations.

 As for data breaches, the numbers speak for themselves.
 Over 30 million of them occurred in the last 12 months.
 And if you have a high percentage of remote workers [anything above 81%], the average cost of an attack works out at $5.5 million.

-Go Cubeless: Secured workers.
-Secured data.
-Secured peace of mind.
+Go Cubeless: Secure your workers.
+Secure your data.
+Secure your peace of mind.

 With Cubeless, we don't just secure remote work, we secure your peace of mind.
 Our app's intrusion protection system constantly updates itself based on your requirements.
 The end result is cast-iron confidence.
 You can relax knowing the data, your workers and the company stays on the right side of the tracks — and remains that way even as rules and frameworks evolve.
 And even better, it layers seamlessly over whatever's being used on their personal device.Ready to relax?

-We mentioned how the most remote security tools on the market weren’t designed for you in mind.
+We mentioned how the most remote security tools on the market weren't designed with you in mind.
 We said they cost too much and need vast IT expertise.
-Worst of all, they suck for end users.
+Worst of all, they make end users mad.